 Professional Experience

-HANAC Harmony JVL Innovative Senior Center Queens, NY 2014- on going
+HANAC Harmony JVL Older Adult Center, Queens, NY 2014-on going

 Watercolor, Drawing teacher for children and adults